dmcomp07/k8-install-script/README.md

-# k8-install-script
+# kubernetes Installation Scripts
 scripts for the installation of Kubernetes Master Node, Worker Node, Kubernetes Kind and Minikube on CentOS/ Ubuntu operating system.
 These scripts simplify the process of setting up a Kubernetes cluster and make it easy for developers to get started with Kubernetes.

-How to Install use these scripts for Installation ?
+# How use these scripts for Installation ?
 1. Download or just Copy-paste scripts from repository and use
 2. Use another scipt written below: just Copy- paste to CentOS / Ubuntu  & follow Instructions. it'll list all available scripts, select the script you want to install and that's it.